Pavithraa77/Campus-Water-Level-Monitoring-Management-System/README.md

 ### Prerequisites
 - Arduino IDE or PlatformIO for ESP32 programming.
-- Mobile phone with Android/iOS for the mobile app.
 - InfluxDB Cloud account for data storage.
 - Grafana setup for real-time visualization.
 - Solar panel and battery setup for power.